fgoettel/knx/projects/README.md

 # projects
-Unzip an exported configuration and extract its devices and communication objects
+Unzip an exported configuration and extract its devices and communication objects.

+## Motivation
+Compare the "truth" (_ETS export_) with gira GPA project export and ensure all group addresses are still used as intended.

 ## Supported Exports
 * ETS (.knxproj)